 Celeste, the ball and costume chair, is a graduate student at UNC and an assistant at the William Blake Archive.
 They are a graduate co-editor for a forthcoming edition of Elizabeth Barrett Browning's juvenilia through Juvenilia Press.

 Katherine Stein is a doctoral student in the Department of English and Comparative Literature at UNC-Chapel Hill.
 She specializes in Victorian literature, with a special focus on historiography and the figure of the child.
 Her research extends from the Victorian period into the early 20th century, with additional interests in historical fiction, national identity, and children’s literature.
 Katherine’s work is deeply invested in the public humanities, and, in addition to her work with JASP, she also works in various public-facing communications roles.
 Along with Anna Merz, Katherine serves as co-director for JASP+.

 James is a prominent Austen scholar.
 He is a professor in the UNC English and Comparative Literature department and has written three books on Austen.
 He co-founded JASP with Inger Brodey.

 Sarah Schaefer Walton

 Sarah has been helping with JASP from its founding year, before she was a graduate student at UNC.
-Sarah has worked on many aspects of JASP, most recently co-directing JASP Plus, as well as helping to write grants.
-She is associate director of JASP and represents graduate students on the JASP board.
+Sarah has worked on many aspects of JASP, most recently co-directing JASP Plus, as well as helping to write grants for our digital humanities outreach programs.
+She served as project manager on a recent NEH grant, is associate director of JASP, and represents graduate students on the JASP board.